Skip to content

 Open channel with the specified amount of funds and expiration

-open_channel()[1] opens a payment channel with the specified amount of AGIX tokens in cogs and expiration time.
+open_channel()[1] opens a payment channel with the specified amount of FET tokens in cogs and expiration time.
 Expiration is payment channel's TTL in blocks.
 When opening a channel, funds are taken from MPE.
 So they must be pre-deposited on it.
 For this, you can use the deposit_to_escrow_account()[1] method.

 python